Experience Overview

 - Hotel (Number of Nights: 1)

-Enjoy a tour of Samarkand.
-First up is the central square called the Registan, which features mosques and mausoleums that are true pinnacles of Islamic architecture.
-Continue to Guri-Amir, where Tamerlane is buried, and then the enormous Bibi-Khanum Mosque.
-Visit Shak-i-Zinda, a necropolis that features a series of gleaming blue-tiled mausoleums.
-This sacred site has monuments from the 14th–19th century, reflecting the development of the monumental art and architecture of the Timurid dynasty onwards.
-It is photo worthy at every turn, just remember to be respectful as pilgrims visit the complex.
-In the evening, you’ll visit a local family to learn the secrets of plov cuisine during a cooking demonstration in the evening.
+This morning, visit central square called the Registan, which features mosques and mausoleums that are true pinnacles of Islamic architecture.
+Then, continue to Guri-Amir, where Tamerlane is buried, and then the enormous Bibi-Khanum Mosque.
+Visit Shak-i-Zinda – a necropolis that features a series of blue-tiled mausoleums.
+This sacred site has monuments from the 14th to 19th century, reflecting the development of the monumental art and architecture of the Timurid dynasty onwards.
+Tonight, you’ll learn the secrets of plov cuisine during a cooking demonstration with a local family.

 Included Activities: